新聞中心

 簡(jiǎn)單的檢測(cè)電路降低LED驅(qū)動(dòng)電源線調(diào)光

-A modification of the current-control circuit in a low-voltage LED system allows use of a chopped supply voltage to modulate the LED intensity.
-The circuit prevents inrush current to the decoupling capacitors by turning off the LEDs during intervals when the supply voltage is off.
+A modification of the current-control circuit in a low-voltage system allows use of a chopped supply voltage to modulate the intensity.
+The circuit prevents inrush current to the decoupling capacitors by turning off the s during intervals when the supply voltage is off.

 In low-voltage (24V) lighting systems, the off-line power supplies can often be located at some distance from the lamps.
 A simple two-wire cable usually connects the two sections, and the lamp intensity can be controlled by chopping the supply voltage.
 For filament-based lights this is not a problem, but a chopped supply voltage can affect the reliability of LED lamps.